ewjay/fapiwiki/Editors-Draft-00.md

 As a profile of The OAuth 2.0 Authorization Framework, this specification mandates the following to the Read Only API of the FAPI.

+#### 5.2.1 Authorization Server

+The Authorization Server

+* shall support both public and confidential clients;
+* shall provide client secret longer than 12 characters;
+* shall support RFC7636 with S265 as the code challenge method;
+* shall require Redirect URIs to be pre-registered;
+* shall required `redirect_uri` parameter in the authorization request;
+* shall require the value of `redirect_uri` to exactly match one of the pre-registered Redirect URI;
+* shall require user authentication at LoA 2 as defined in [X.1254] or more;
+* shall require explicit consent by the user to authorized the requested scope if it has not been previously authorized; and
+* shall verify that the Authorization Code has not been previously used if possible.

+    NOTE: Section 4.1.3 of [RFC6749] does not say anything about the `code` reuse, but this document is putting limitation on it as per Section 3.1.3.2 of [OIDC].

+    NOTE: If replay identification of the authorization code is not possible, it is desirable to make the validity period of the authorization code very short.

+Further, if it wishes to provide the authenticated user's identifier to the client in the token response, the authorization server

+* shall support the authentication request as in Section 3.1.2.1 of [OIDC];
+* shall perform the authentication request verification as in Section 3.1.2.2 of [OIDC];
+* shall authenticate the user as in Section 3.1.2.2 and 3.1.2.3 of [OIDC];
+* shall provide the authentication response as in Section 3.1.2.4 and 3.1.2.5 of [OIDC] depending on the outcome of the authentication;
+* shall perform the token request verification as in Section 3.1.3.2 of [OIDC]; and
+* shall issue an ID Token in the token response when `openid` was included in the requested `scope` as in Section 3.1.3.3 of [OIDC] with its `sub` value equal to the value of the `CustomerId` of the `Cusotmer` object corresponding to the authenticated user and optional `acr` value in ID Token.

+    NOTE: [DDA] returns a parameter called `user_id` in the token response.
+    The value of `user_id` is identical to the value of `CustomerId` member of the `Customer` object.

+    Editor's Note: Requiring similar mechanism to PKCE to the Refresh and Access Token a good idea?

+    Editor's Note 2: If `user_id` is indeed required in the token response of DDA, then, we should require OIDC.

-#### 5.2.1 Public Client
+#### 5.2.2 Public Client

-The Client
+A Public Client

+* shall suport [RFC7636];
-* shall use the RFC7636 with S256 as the code challenge method;
+* shall use the [RFC7636] with S256 as the code challenge method;
 * shall use separate and distinct Redirect URI for each Authorization Server that it talks to;
 * shall store the Redirect URI value in the User-Agent session and compare it with the Redirect URI that the Authorization Response was received at, where, if the URIs do not match, the Client shall terminate the process with error;
 * shall adhere to the best practice stated by [BCP NAPPS](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-03); and
 * shall implement an effective CSRF protection.

-The Authorization Server

-* shall support RFC7636 with S265 as the code challenge method;
-* shall require exact match to the Redirect URI;
-* shall implement user authentication at LoA 2 or more;
+Further, if it wishes to obtain a persistent identifier of the authenticated user, it

-* shall issue a client secret longer than xxxxxx bytes; and
+* shall include `openid` in the `scope` value; and
-* ...

-    Editor's Note: Requiring similar mechanism to PKCE to the Refresh and Access Token a good idea?
+* shall include `nonce` parameter defined in Section 3.1.2.1 of [OIDC] in the authentication request.

+    NOTE: Adherance to [RFC7636] means that the token request includes `code_verifier` parameter in the request.

-#### 5.2.2 Confidential Client
+#### 5.2.3 Confidential Client

+In addition to the provision to the Public Client, the Confidential Client

+* shall authentciate with client secret to access the Token Endpoint as in Section 4.1.3 of OAuth 2.0 [RFC6749];

 #### 5.2.3 Authorization Endpoint
 The Authorization Endpoint is used in the same manner defined in Section 3.1.2 of OpenID Connect 1.0, with the exception of the differences specified in this section.